ahouseholder/Vultron/docs/howto/activitypub/activities/manage_participants.md

     r -->|n| s
 ```

-!!! tip "Create or Add, once again"
+!!! question "Create or Add?"

-    Again, there appears to be some logical interchangeability of `as:Create`
+    There appears to be some logical interchangeability of `as:Create`
     with `as:Add` since both include a `target` property that can be used to
     specify the object to which the new object is being added.
 We chose to
     represent them separately here to acknowledge the difference between
     creating a new object and adding an existing object to another object, but
     in an actual implementation it may be acceptable to use either activity for
     both cases.
+    It seems likely that the general idea should be to use `as:Create` when creating a new object to
+    add to another object (as the `target` of the activity), and `as:Add` when adding an existing object to another object.

+    That said, our intent is that Vultron be consistent with however ActivityPub does this.
+    If what we're describing here is inconsistent with ActivityPub, please let us know in the form of an issue or
+    pull request.